Bnjis/Facebook-permanent-token-generator/README.md

 # Facebook Permanent Token generator

-Create with :love: for my JaycPortutu
+Create with ❤️❤️❤️ for my JaycPortutu

 Esay to use, simply add your :